AmitKumarDas/Decisions/blogs/openebs_operator_design.md

     enabled: true
     # nodeSelector translates to kubernetes pod's nodeSelector property
     nodeSelector:
     # cstor is the specification related to cstor storage engine
     cstor:
-    # A value of false will un-install all cstor options, templates, tunables
-    enabled: true
       snapshot:
         # operator can provide the name of custom templates to invoke CRUD operation(s) w.r.t snapshot
         # default value implies operator will decide / set the name of the template
         casTemplate:
           create: default
           delete: default
           list: default
       volume:
         # operator can provide the name of custom templates to invoke CRUD operation(s) w.r.t volume
         # default value implies operator will decide / set the name of the template
         casTemplate:
           create: default
           delete: default
           list: default
           read: default
     # jiva is the specification related jiva storage engine
     jiva:
       # A value of false will un-install all jiva related options, templates, tunables
       enabled: true
       volume:
         # A value of false will un-install all jiva volume related options, templates, tunables
         enabled: true
         casTemplate:
           create: default
           delete: default
           list: default
           read: default
-  # localPV is the specification related to local PV storage engine
-  localPV:
-  # ndm is the specification related to ndm disk management solution
-  ndm:
 ```

 ### KubeMonitor Operator - A reconciler to test, monitor kubernetes resource(s) -- WIP